 Fresh seafood and delicious local ingredients hold pride of place on menus in Kerikeri and the Bay of Islands.
 The subtropical climate lends itself well to alfresco dining overlooking the water or amidst the vines.

 Local restaurant favourites include the Duke of Marlborough Hotel in Russell and Charlotte's Kitchen in Paihia.
 For exceptional coffee and fresh baked yummy treats, head to Third Wheel Vending in Paihia.
 Chocolate lovers should visit Kerikeri's boutique chocolate factory, Makana Confections.
-If you're looking for highly-rated roadside fish and chips, and huge ice creams, try Highway 10 Seafood Takeaways at Waipapa near Kerikeri.

 For wine tasting and casual vineyard dining, check out Omata Estate on the road to Russell from the Opua car ferry.
 Paroa Bay Winery, a 15 minute drive from Russell, offers cellar door wine tasting, Mediterranean cuisine and boutique luxury accommodation.
 Just minutes from Kerikeri village, Marsden Estate is a local favourite for wine tasting and breakfast or lunch on a vine-shaded terrace overlooking gardens and a lake.